baiyuliu/myapp/server/readme.md

 # Trigger pipline
-upate any file under "server/swagger_server/".
+Upate any file under "server/swagger_server/".
 That is the app foler.

 # How to access the serivce